Your R System Images - October 2024

 RF-S-LP-04.jpg

-5. It was re-roofed in 1747 and again in the 1870’s - and the Anglican Church still holds regular services in here.
+5. It was re-roofed in 1747 and again in the 1870’s - the Anglican Church still holds regular services in here.

 RF-S-LP-05.jpg